SoloSuit vs Upsolve: Different Tools for Different Problems

 Upsolve.
 Free for qualifying users.
 The user pays the federal bankruptcy court filing fee — approximately $338 — directly to the federal bankruptcy court (not to Upsolve).
 That fee is waivable for low-income filers who qualify under 28 U.S.C. § 1930(f).
 The two required pre-discharge credit-counseling courses cost approximately $10 to $50 each, paid to third-party providers, not to Upsolve.
 Total cost to user for a typical filing: approximately $358 to $438, all of which goes to third parties.

-Answered. $99 one-time, or $33 today plus $33 in week one and $33 in week two via Pay-in-3 (no interest, no credit check).
-Optional $40 mail filing add-on in the six states where it's live.
+Answered.
+Full Defense Packet - $99, one-time — or $33 x 3 weeks via Pay-in-3 (no interest, no credit check).
+Optional Mail Filing - $50 add-on where available.
 Court filing fees vary by state and are paid to the court.
-Total cost to a user filing in a mail-filing state: $99 + $40 mail filing + court filing fee.
-For non-mail-filing states, the user prints and mails the documents themselves, so the total is $99 + court filing fee.
+Total cost to a user filing in a mail-filing state starts with the $99 packet plus any mail filing add-on and court filing fee.
+For non-mail-filing states, the user prints and mails the documents themselves, so the paid software cost is the $99 packet.

-A user who chooses Upsolve and qualifies pays approximately $358 to the court and third parties.
-A user who chooses SoloSuit Standard pays $67 to SoloSuit and $240 to the court.
-A user who chooses Answered pays $99 to Answered and the court filing fee to the court.
-The three are not directly comparable because the products do different things — Upsolve files a bankruptcy, SoloSuit files an Answer, Answered files an Answer plus motions and counterclaims with state-specific case law.
+A user who chooses Upsolve and qualifies pays the bankruptcy court and required course providers, not Upsolve.
+A user who chooses SoloSuit Standard pays SoloSuit's product price plus any court fee or add-on cost that applies.
+A user who chooses Answered pays the Full Defense Packet - $99, plus any court filing fee paid to the court.
+The three are not directly comparable because the products do different things — Upsolve files a bankruptcy, SoloSuit is a broad Answer/filing-help workflow, and Answered is a file-ready Answer plus eligible proof-focused workflow when the readiness check passes.

 The honest comparison is not "free vs $67 vs $99."
-It is "free Chapter 7 filing vs $67 generic-template Answer vs $99 state-specific defense suite."
+It is "free Chapter 7 filing vs broad 50-state Answer workflow vs one $99 debt-defense packet."
 Different services, different price points.

 Coverage and eligibility